Classical Observables from Causal Response Functions: Radiated scalar angular momentum

 \section{Radiated scalar angular momentum}

 In this section, we compute angular momentum loss at one-loop in a simple model of real massive scalars $\F_i$ interacting with a real massless scalar field $\f$ described by the Lagrangian

 We take the canonical definition of the stress-energy tensor for the massless scalar $\f$.
 The Feynman rule corresponding to the insertion of the stress-energy tensor of the massless scalar is the same as Eq.~\eqref{p-rule}.
-The relevant diagrams are shown in Fig.~\ref{fig:ang-impulse-sc} where we have represented the massless scalar propagator by a dotted line.
+The relevant diagrams are shown in Fig.~\ref{fig:ang-impulse-sc} where we have represented the massless scalar propagator by a dotted line. \\ The first diagram gives